 Generous Storage Space

 More than being elegant, the interior is also spacious.
 You will have lots of storage space for the stuff you need to bring sailing.
-This is an important feature since most of the people who use this yacht are those who sail long distances.
+This is an important feature since most people who use this yacht are those who sail long distances.

 All Parts Are Made in France